 How to treat spider mites?

 Spider mite infestation can happen in a blink of an eye.
-It is important to treat them as soon you notice them.
+Therefore, it is vital to treat them as soon you notice them.

-- Try to was the leave with a strong jet of water, every other day until you get rid of them.
+- Try to wash the foliage with a strong jet of water every other day until you get rid of them.